 Why should you buy this: It can tow, go off-road, and coddle its occupants.

 Who’s it for: Motorists who need a big, burly SUV.

 Why we picked the 2010 Jeep Grand Cherokee:

-Wow; the 2010 Jeep Grand Cherokee certainly shows its age.
+Wow — the 2010 Jeep Grand Cherokee certainly shows its age.
 Its styling isn’t what we’d call gracefully timeless, but its best attributes are.
-It’s capable off-road, and it’s a blank slate for modifications if you want to go further off the beaten path.
+It’s capable off-road, and it’s a blank slate for modifications if you want to go farther off the beaten path.
 It’s well equipped, especially if you get the Limited trim level, and it’s available with a powerful V8 that’s happy to tow nearly anything you can put on a trailer.

 The trade-off is that the Grand Cherokee isn’t very fuel efficient.
 Jeep offered this generation of the model with a six- or eight-cylinder engine, and both like to slurp gasoline.

 Used 2010 examples with under 100,000 miles are readily available nationwide for less than $10,000.
-This is a ballpark suggestion; you might be able to find a 2008 or 2011 with similar miles for about the same amount of money.
-As always, ask for service records, and be careful about buying an example that has spent the past decade towing a horse, or exploring the woods in the Appalachians.
-It’s wiser to buy a car without a hitch and spend a few hundred dollars installing one yourself than to buy one with a hitch and spend a few grand rebuilding the transmission six months later.
+This is a ballpark suggestion — you might be able to find a 2008 or 2011 with similar miles for about the same amount of money.
+As always, ask for service records, and be careful about buying an example that has spent the past decade towing a horse or exploring the woods in the Appalachians.
+Take it from us: It’s wiser to buy a car without a hitch and spend a few hundred dollars installing one yourself than to buy one with a hitch and spend a few grand rebuilding the transmission six months later.

 2014 Chevrolet Cruze turbodiesel

 Why you should buy this: It’s fuel-efficient without the complexity of a hybrid.

 Who’s it for: Frugal commuters.